Metals and Energy Finance

 Run jointly by the Department of Earth Science and Engineering and Imperial College Business School, this course will help you understand the financial risk and uncertainty pertinent to this sector.

-You'll carry out traditional minerals-related training directly applicable to a career in this industry and become familiar with key technical and geological concepts relevant to petroleum projects.
+You'll carry out traditional minerals-related training directly applicable to a career in this industry and become familiar with key technical and geological concepts relevant to the evaluation of projects in the natural resources sector.

 Training in financial modelling, financial engineering and the techniques of risk modelling will be provided.